AREPH was originally established as the Wildlife Health and Conservation Clinic in 2007 to:

 AREPH relies on public donations to provide this important free service.
 Help us care for sick, injured and orphaned wildlife with a tax deductible (over $2) donation.

 To help AREPH care for wildlife, make an online donation here.
 Simply select 'Wildlife Health' on the University of Sydney's School of Veterinary Science Alumni and Giving page.

-Alternatively, complete our AREPH donation form (pdf) and post your donation to the address provided on the form.
+Alternatively, complete our AREPH Gift Form (pdf) and post your donation to the address provided on the form.

 Even if you cannot make a donation, there are other ways you can help our wildlife.
 Learn more.